MicrosoftDocs/dynamics-365-project-operations/articles/proforma-invoicing/create-manual-proforma-invoice.md

 2. Select **OK** to close the message box.

     An invoice is generated for all transactions on a contract line that have a status of **Ready to Invoice**.
-These transactions include time, expenses, materials, milestones, and other unbilled sales journal lines that may have been confirmed
+These transactions include time, expenses, materials, milestones, and other unbilled sales journal lines.

 3. To view the invoices that are generated, go to **Sales** \> **Billing** \> **Invoices**.
 You will see one invoice for each project contract.